2015 Freshman Transition Coordinator Application

 FTCs will be assigned specific roles and responsibilities within the following areas.
 Please mark your preferences on your application.

-- Supporting the pre-major advisor match process and pre-major advisor training
+- Supporting the Pre-Major Advisor (PMA) match process

 - Communicating with and answering questions from incoming students using phone, email, and social media